kaavitech/CEPWildAgile/PROJECT_PROPOSAL.md

-# Child Education Program (CEP) - Project Proposal Document
+# CEP (CEP) - Project Proposal Document

 ## Executive Summary

-The Child Education Program (CEP) is a comprehensive web-based platform designed to facilitate eco-education programs for schools in collaboration with the Maharashtra Forest Department and WildAgile Foundation.
+The CEP (CEP) is a comprehensive web-based platform designed to facilitate eco-education programs for schools in collaboration with the Maharashtra Forest Department and WildAgile Foundation.
 The platform manages the entire lifecycle of eco-centre visits, from school registration and event planning to booking management and administrative oversight.

 ---